How To Upload Media to TACC

 - Port number is 22

-- Each institution should have a directory for their media, e.g, /corral-tacc/tacc/arctos/mvz
+- Each institution should have a directory for their media in https://web.corral.tacc.utexas.edu/arctos/

-If you have uploaded images, a directory of thumbnail images will also be created.
-You need to use those thumbnail URIs in your bulkload media template (in the PREVIEW_URI column, http://arctos.database.museum/tools/BulkloadMedia.cfm) when you bulkload the image URIs.
+Once you have created media for the files in Arctos, thumbnail images will also be generated when possible by scripts in Arctos.
+If you want to ensure thumbnails are available, create them and upload them along with the originals.
+You will need to use those thumbnail URIs in your bulkload media template (in the PREVIEW_URI column, http://arctos.database.museum/tools/BulkloadMedia.cfm) when you bulkload the image URIs.